 Introduce yourself in a few words.

 My name is Delphine, I'm 54 years old, I'm a machine pneumatic head fitter and I've been working at Altesse Studio for 17 years.
-Before coming here, I worked at another brushmaking in the Thérain valley.
-It was my mom who introduced me to the old brushmaking.
+Before coming here, I worked at another brushmaking company in the Thérain valley.
+It was my mom who got me into the old brushmaking business.
 She taught me everything there was to know about my job.
-When the company closed, I applied for a job at Altesse and went straight to assembling hairbrush heads.
+When the company closed, I applied for a job at Altesse and started assembling hairbrush heads.

 Machine noise.
 The silence of finishing.
 The smell of wood in the joinery...
 A very sensory memory that will never leave me.

-What traditional craft techniques make Altesse Studio unique hairbrushes?
+What traditional craft techniques make Altesse Studio hairbrushes unique?

 There are many steps involved: making the heads, repairing, bolting, gluing and mounting on the handle.
 All these steps, based on traditional, hand-crafted techniques, make these brushes unique.

-Making a Altesse Studio brush involves 22 steps and 7 hours of work.
+Making an Altesse Studio brush involves 22 steps and 7 hours of work.
 Where do you come in?

 Head assembly is the stage before gluing (in other words, before gluing the heads to the handles).
 It's a machine operation that creates brushes with integrated bristles on a rubber base, like those in the Beauté Collection.